nickloman/arcade-of-memories/instructions.md

 ### Secret of Monkey Island 2

-One of the great adventure games (although all the Ron Gilbert/Tim Schafer games are available).
-Playable with the in-built trackball, this has aged well and works perfectly.
-Use the escape key to access the load/save menu.
+One of the great adventure games although all the Ron Gilbert/Tim Schafer games are available.
+Playable with the in built trackball, this has aged well and works perfectly.
+Use the escape key to access the load save menu.

 ### Pinball Fantasies